Skip to main content

 Retrieve Hardware Status Using the SuperDoctor5 (SD5) Tool

-Secure Web Gateway Secure Web Gateway version 12.2 or later version supports the Supermicro SuperDoctor5 (SD5) tool to retrieve the appliance status for F models.
+Secure Web Gateway version 12.2 or later supports the Supermicro SuperDoctor5 (SD5) tool to retrieve the appliance status for F models.

 If SD5 is enabled, hardware status information is available under the SNMP protocol.
 For SNMP setup details, click here.